passagemath/passagemath/pkgs/sagemath-pari/README.rst

 ==================================================================================
- Sage: Open Source Mathematics Software: Computational Number Theory with PARI/GP
+ passagemath: Computational Number Theory with PARI/GP
 ==================================================================================

 About SageMath